mondele/btt-writer-docs/docs/tTranslate.rst

 In the Check view the source text is on the left and the translation work is on the right.
 You can compare the two and then edit the translation to include all details in the source text.

-In the Check view you can access all of the translationNotes, translationWords and translationQuestions that have been included in the program.
+In the Check view you can access the Translation Notes, Translation Words and Translation Questions that have been included in the program.
+(See `Using the Translation Resources <https://btt-writer.readthedocs.io/en/latest/Helps.html>`_

 If you need to make changes in the translated text, perform the following steps:

 1)	Tap the pencil icon at the top right of the translated chunk.

 2)	The keyboard appears.
 Edit the text to include all details and correct any grammatical or spelling errors.

 3)	Tap the check mark icon when done editing.
 The keyboard disappears.

 4)	Place the verse markers (skip this step if you are translating Open Bible Stories, which are not divided into verses).